Demand Generation Strategy: The Complete B2B Playbook [2026]

 How is demand generation different from lead generation?

 Demand generation creates awareness and desire among people who may not yet be looking for a solution.
-Lead generation captures contact information from people who are already interested.
-Demand gen is about making people want what you sell.
-Lead gen is about identifying who those people are.
-Most B2B companies focus heavily on lead gen (gated content, form fills, MQLs) while neglecting demand gen (ungated content, brand building, thought leadership), which is why their pipeline is full of unqualified contacts who have no real buying intent.
+Lead generation captures contact information from people already interested.
+Most B2B companies focus heavily on lead gen (gated content, form fills, MQLs) while neglecting demand gen (ungated content, brand building, thought leadership) — which is why their pipeline fills with unqualified contacts who have no real buying intent.
 For a detailed comparison, read our demand gen vs lead gen guide.

 How long does it take for a demand generation strategy to produce results?